restevean/cdk_poetry_init/README.md

 ## Some considerations

-It is recommended to configure poetry to initialize the project with the version available in the active directory.
+It is recommended to configure Poetry to initialize the project with the Python version available in the active directory: `poetry config virtualenvs.prefer-active-python true`.
  If you use pyenv, this simplifies the configuration process of your project.

 ## Usage